-amah Navajo People still adhere to their cultural, social and traditional values, the same tenacious values that have made the Ramah Band of Navajo Tribe unique and fascinating throughout its history.
-For countless generations, the Ramah Navajo culture has emphasized a respect for and an understanding of the harmonious, balanced, and sacred interdependence of all elements of life on the Earth.
-Honoring its unique and enduring values, Ramah Navajos, today, adhere to a philosophy of investments in its people, resources, infrastructure and the environment.
+Ramah Navajo People still adhere to their cultural, social and traditional values, the same tenacious values that have made the Ramah Band unique and fascinating throughout its history.
+For countless generations, the Ramah Navajo culture has emphasized a respect for and an understanding of the harmonious, balanced, and sacred interdependence of all elements of life on Earth.
+Honoring its unique Ramah enduring values, and

+Navajos, today, adhere to a philosophy of investments in its people, resources, infrastructure, and the environment.